 Seminar

-The District shall hold a Fall Conference at least once per biennium and shall endeavor to have a Fall meeting each year.
-The Zonta District 12 Conference in the year of each Zonta International Convention shall be an informal Governor’s Seminar instead of a Conference subject to the protocol and credentialing dictated by Article XIII, Section 11(a) of the Zonta International Bylaws and this Manual.
-The District 12 Conference held in the year preceding the ZI Convention shall be subject to the protocols and procedures set forth herein and as dictated by ZI Bylaws.
+In accordance and conformance with Article XII of the District Bylaws and as further detailed in this Manual, the District shall hold a Fall Conference at least once per biennium and shall endeavor to have a Fall meeting in the other year of the biennium.
+The Fall meeting in the year of each Zonta International Convention shall be an informal Governor’s Seminar instead of a Conference, subject to the protocol and credentialing dictated by Article XIII, Section 11(a) of the Zonta International Bylaws and this Manual.
+The District 12 Conference held in the year preceding the ZI Convention shall be subject to the protocols and procedures set forth herein and as dictated by ZI Bylaws and held on a date approved by the Zonta International President.

 Conferences are to be rotated sequentially (in descending numerical order) between the four areas in the District, to the extent possible.
 The Governor may choose the location of the Governor’s Seminar, with thought given to ease of travel and cost.
 The District Conference shall have the power to act upon recommendations and resolutions and to submit these to Zonta International.